shagunchauhan02/ATM-Machine/README.md

-# 🏦 Simple ATM Machine in Java
+# 🏦 Java-Based ATM Simulator

 This is a basic **ATM Machine simulation** developed in Java using console-based input and output.
 It allows a user to check their balance, deposit money, withdraw money, and exit — all after verifying a 4-digit PIN.